rstudio/connectwidgets/README.md

 [![lint](https://github.com/rstudio/connectwidgets/actions/workflows/lint.yaml/badge.svg)](https://github.com/rstudio/connectwidgets/actions/workflows/lint.yaml)
 <!-- badges: end -->

+`connectwidgets` is an R package that can be used to query an RStudio Connect server for a subset of your existing content items, then organize them within `htmlwidget` components in an R Markdown document or Shiny application.

+Use `connectwidgets` to create a content hub or knowledge repository, a customized summary page for a particular group of stakeholders, or a presentation layer for any group of related content.

 ## Installation

 This package has not been released to CRAN yet and must be installed